oOthkOo/gcm/README.md

 Why ?
 -----

-This software is no longer maintened by this author.
+This software is no longer maintained by this author.

 Installation
 -----